 Hey Tea Lovers!
-In this post, we will be talking about an unsung hero of the Java world, the Stream API which was added to Java 8 and it has changed the way we do programs in java and how!
-It added the neatness as well as made the program more readable.
+In this post, we will be talking about an unsung hero of the Java world, the Stream API which was added to Java 8 and has changed the way we do programs in java and how!
+It added neatness as well as made the program more readable.
 It helps you do functional programming in Java.
 Without any further ado, let us read more about this jewel.

 What is Stream API